Drew Terrell: Early career

 Terrell began his coaching career at Virginia Tech in 2014 as a graduate assistant at the request of Hokies wide receivers coach Aaron Moorehead, who was a graduate assistant at Stanford when Terrell was playing.
 He went on to join the coaching staff at Michigan as a graduate assistant in 2015 under his former college coach Jim Harbaugh.

 Carolina Panthers

-Terrell was hired as an offensive quality control coach for the Carolina Panthers on February 13, 2018.
+On February 13, 2018, Terrell was hired by the Carolina Panthers as an offensive quality control coach under head coach Ron Rivera.

 Washington Football Team / Commanders

-Terrell joined the Washington Football Team in 2020 as their assistant wide receivers coach.
+In 2020, Terrell was hired by the Washington Football Team as their assistant wide receivers coach.
 He was promoted to wide receivers coach in 2021 after Jim Hostler was promoted to senior offensive assistant.
 On February 24, 2023, Terrell and the Commanders parted ways.

 Arizona Cardinals

-On March 1, 2023, the Arizona Cardinals hired Terrell as their passing game coordinator and wide receivers coach.
+On March 1, 2023, Terrell was hired by the Arizona Cardinals as their passing game coordinator and wide receivers coach under head coach Jonathan Gannon.

+Buffalo Bills

+On February 2, 2026, Terrell was hired by the Buffalo Bills as their wide receivers coach under head coach Joe Brady.